Community Health Project (CHP)

 Health is Wealth

 We have this project on promoting healthy eating, and run a number of open events and workshops that you could attain in meeting people and eating healthy food.
 Find out more about the project here.
+The video below is to remind us that health is wealth.

 Racism poses public health threat to millions worldwide